 When you look at your Home Sound System, you find many different things and features of it.
 And it has all the components of it separately.

-But it’s not the same in Car Stereo as we are lack of space, so every single component of a Sound System is Compact and placed in a stereo.
+But it’s not the same in Car Stereo as you’re lack of space, so every single component of a Sound System is Compact and placed in a stereo.

 Usually, a typical Car Stereo Draws 5 amps, but as I told you, it is a typical Stereo, but if you want some Cranky or Throaty Sound, then you need to have a better Stereo System in which the amps can easily go up to 30amps like if you want to have some party, then you need to have a powerful Amplifier which can enhance the signals properly and can provide Bombastic Sound.